Gas boiler emergency installation & how to get a quick replacement

 Can I install a new boiler myself?

 Under no circumstances should you attempt to install a new or replacement boiler yourself.
-Although installation and repair costs can be expensive, working with electric and gas boilers can be dangerous, and only trained and qualified Gas Safe registered heating engineers and technicians should install them.
+Although installation and repair costs can be expensive, working with electric and gas boilers can be dangerous.
+Only trained and qualified Gas Safe registered heating engineers and technicians should install new gas boilers them.